Family Services Ottawa Accountability, Privacy, and Confidentiality

 Complaints or Concerns

 Family Services Ottawa is committed to protecting the privacy of individuals and the personal information used, collected or disclosed about these individuals.
-Family Services Ottawa is accountable to clients, employees, volunteers, services, funders and the public and such treats all information entrusted to the agency with utmost confidentiality and respect for privacy.
+Family Services Ottawa is accountable to clients, employees, volunteers, services, funders and the public and such treats all information entrusted to the organization with utmost confidentiality and respect for privacy.

 - Ensure we can contact you